 Instructions

 - In a medium-sized pot, heat neutral oil and 2 tablespoons of butter over low heat.
 When the butter has fully melted, toss in the julienned onions.
-Cook on low for 40 to 45 minutes until dark brown and caramelized.
+Cook on low for 40 to 45 minutes until dark brown and caramelized, making sure to stir occasionally to prevent burning.

 - Once the onions have caramelized, add the grated carrot and apple.
 Cook on medium-low for 2 to 3 minutes, until the liquid from the grated apple has evaporated.